abdulmateentech24/RGB-text-in-Python/README.md

 I kindly invite you to explore my program and utilize it for creating RGB textual designs and names in various colours, among other applications.

-Thankyou for explorinng my first publish git repo, have a wonderful day!
+Thankyou for explorinng my first git repo, have a wonderful day!